devlikeapro/waha-docs/content/en/docs/how-to/channels/index.md

 {{< include file="content/en/docs/how-to/channels/features.md" >}}

 ## Endpoints
+💡 Channels have a special `@newsletter` prefix, so you can distinguish them from regular chats and groups.
+- `123123123@newsletter` - channel ID

 ### Get all channels
 You can get list of **known** channels
 - Get all (your and subscribed) channels `GET /api/{session}/channels`